mikearnaldi/workers-conf-2022/slides/07-intro-to-effect.md

 }

 export const request = (input: RequestInfo | URL, init?: RequestInit | undefined) =>
-  T.tryCatchPromise(
+  Effect.tryCatchPromise(
     () => fetch(input, init),
     (error) => new FetchError(error)
   );
 ```
-You can use any structure you like to host the error but we advise using a tagged discriminator called `_tag` given we expose combinators like `T.catchTag` that deal with a tagged error channel.
+You can use any structure you like to host the error but we advise using a tagged discriminator called `_tag` given we expose combinators like `Effect.catchTag` that deal with a tagged error channel.

 ---